 A Cuban Tourist Card and a Cuban Visa are different documents.
 Only a few African and Middle Eastern countries need a Cuban Visa instead of just a Tourist Card.
 If you’re coming from America, Australia, New Zealand or Europe but you will need a Cuban Tourist Card.
 However, Cuba Tourist Card is often referred to as a visa.

-The Cuban Tourist Card enables travelers to visit the country of Cuba for tourism purposes
+For non-US citizens, the Cuban Tourist Card enables travelers to visit the country of Cuba for tourism purposes For US citizens, the Cuban Tourist Card enables travelers to visit Cuba under one of the 12 OFAC-approved reasons.

 Albania, Andorra, Australia, Austria, Belgium, Bulgaria, Canada, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Faroe Islands, Fiji, Finland, France, Germany, Gibraltar, Greece, Greenland, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Mexico, Moldova, Monaco, Netherlands, New Zealand, Norway, Poland, Portugal, Romania, Russia, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, Ukraine, United Kingdom, United States, Vatican City.